Zarox28/TypstTemplate/README.md

 ## About

 This is my custom template for [typst](www.github.com/typst/typst).
 It is designed to be used for my personal notes and class notes.

+## Usage

+1. Import `Base.typ` into your project
+2. Add `show: conf` to your project for the basic configuration

 ## Features